junxit/us-congress-bills-119/bill.md

   - **(A)** effective project management and process improvement;
   - **(B)** enabling workflow automation, transparency, and tracking; and
   - **(C)** simplifying reporting requirements;
-- **(5)** modern business process management systems that track Federal agency workflows and produce interoperable event, task, and other milestone data that can be shared with other Federal agency systems can reduce costs and improve performance for Federal agencies responsible for environmental reviews and authorizations;
+- **(5)** modern business process management systems that track Federal agency workflows and produce vendor neutral, interoperable event, task, and other milestone data that can be shared with other Federal agency systems can reduce costs and improve performance for Federal agencies responsible for environmental reviews and authorizations;
-- **(6)** case management systems—
+- **(6)** case and project management systems—
   - **(A)** are essential tools for managing the tasks and activities associated with environmental reviews and authorizations; and
   - **(B)** provide Federal agencies more data and insight into such environmental reviews and authorizations;
 - **(7)** well-defined business rules can enable process automation that allows Federal agencies responsible for environmental reviews or authorizations to expedite routine tasks and workflows, and improve transparency and accuracy of project timeline estimates, which in turn can help project sponsors better plan for application preparation and project delivery milestones;